-- d.
-Does a state agency contract with the Food and Drug Administration's Center for Tobacco Products (FDA/CTP) to enforce the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act? in Yes in No (if no, go to Question 5) - e.
+D. Yes No c.
+Describe the coordination and collaboration that occur between the agency responsible for tobacco prevention and the agency responsible for oversight of the Synar requirements.
+(Check all that apply.)
+The two agencies Are the same Have a formal written memorandum of agreement ☐ Have an informal partnership Conduct joint planning activities Combine resources Have other collaborative arrangement(s) (Please describe .) ☐ No relationship d.
+Does a state agency contract with the Food and Drug Administration's Center for Tobacco Products (FDA/CTP) to enforce the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act?
+Yes No (if no, go to Question 5) e.
 If yes, identify the state agency responsible for enforcing the youth access and advertising restrictions in the Family Smoking Prevention and Tobacco Control Act (the agency that is under contract to the Food and Drug Administration's Center for Tobacco Products (FDA/CTP)).
-New Jersey Department of Health (DOH), Division of Family Health Services, Community Health and Wellness Unit, Office of Tobacco Control, Nutrition and Fitness (OTCNF) - f.
-Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ⊠ No - g.
+New Jersey Department of Health (DOH), Division of Community Health Services.
+Community Health and Wellness Unit, Office of Tobacco Free, Nutrition and Fitness (OTFNF), Tobacco Age of Sale Enforcement (TASE) f.
+Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ☑ No g.
 Describe the coordination and collaboration that occur between the agency contracted with the FDA to enforce federal youth tobacco access laws and the agency responsible for oversight of the Synar requirements.
 (Check all that apply.)
-The two agencies: - \square Are the same - Have a formal written memorandum of agreement - Have an informal partnership - Conduct joint planning activities - Combine resources - Have other collaborative arrangement(s) (Please describe.) - No relationship - h.
+The two agencies: Are the same Have a formal written memorandum of agreement Have an informal partnership Conduct joint planning activities Combine resources Have other collaborative arrangement(s) (Please describe .) ☐ No relationship h.
 Does the state use data from the FDA enforcement inspections for Synar survey reporting?